bsdpot/potluck/mastodon-s3/README.md

 The MAILHOST parameter is the hostname or IP address of a mail server to us.

-The MAILPORT parameter is the SMTP port to use of the mail server.

 The MAILUSER and MAILPASS parameters are the mail user credentials.

 The MAILFROM parameter is the from email address to use for notifications.

+The DBHOST parameter is the IP address or hostname of the external `postgresql` instance, such as the `postgresql-single` potluck instance.

+The DBUSER parameter is the username to use for accessing the external `postgresql` instance.
+Usually this would be `mastodon`.

+The DBPASS parameter is the password for the user on the external `postgresql` instance.

+The DBNAME parameter is the database name on the external `postgresql` instance.
+Normally this would be `mastodon_production`.

+The REDISHOST parameter is the IP address of a LAN-based `redis` host, such as the `redis-single` potluck instance.

 The BUCKETHOST paramter is the hostname of your S3 storage.